gdmastin42/BowlGames/README.md

   - Results of the CollegeFootballData.com API search results.
 - tblScore.db
   - The database that holds the results  for each user and their score
-## Notes
-- Some arrays are hard coded sizes and not dynamic (I plan to fix this in the future)

 ## Contributing